 3) Belief in God’s Revealed Books – Quran.

 4) Belief in the Prophets and Messengers of God.

 5) Belief in the Day of Judgment – All people will be resurrected for God’s judgment according to their beliefs and deeds.

 6) Belief in Al-Qadar – Muslims believe in Al-Qadar, which is Divine Predestination.

 Five Pillar of Islam

-The main five pillar of Islam are five basic acts in Islam.
-The Quran present them as a framework for worship and sign of commitment to the faith.
+The main five pillars of Islam are five basic acts in Islam.
+The Quran presents them as a framework for worship and a sign of commitment to the faith.

 2.Daily prayer (SALAT)